 In January 2016, Iran and the United States organized a prisoner swap that was timed with final implementation of the nuclear deal—the Joint Comprehensive Plan of Action—reached between Iran and the world’s six major powers in 2015.
 Iran released one American and four Iranian-Americans, including Washington Post correspondent Jason Rezaian.
 The United States pardoned or commuted the sentences of one Iranian and six Iranian-Americans.
 But not all detainees were released by either nation.

-As of November 2019—the 40th anniversary of the U.S. Embassy—at least seven Americans were either imprisoned or missing in Iran.
-The United States held 29 Iranian citizens, according to the U.S. Bureau of Prisons.
+As of December 2019, at least six Americans were either imprisoned or missing in Iran.
+The United States held 29 Iranian citizens, according to the U.S. Bureau of Prisons in November 2019.
 Ten Iranians were sentenced for drug offenses, six for fraud/bribery/extortion, two for burglary/larceny, one for weapons/explosives, one for a sex offense, and one for robbery.
 The remaining eight were unsentenced inmates.

 As tensions mounted between Washington and Tehran in 2019, Foreign Minister Mohammad Javad Zarif proposed a second swap of prisoners or detainees.
 “I put this offer on the table publicly now.
 Exchange them,” Zarif said at the Asia Society, in New York, in April.
 “All these people that are in prison inside the United States, on extradition requests from the United States, we believe their charges are phony.
 The United States believes the charges against these people in Iran are phony.
 Why?
 Let's not discuss that.
 Let's have an exchange.
 I'm ready to do it.
 And I have authority to do it.
 We informed the government of the United States six months ago that we are ready.”